 Homemade weather stations typically include a weather vane, an anemometer, or a machine that incorporates both into the same device.
-This takes readings for both wind direction and speed.
+This device have wind sensor and can takes readings wind direction and measure wind speed.
 Analog anemometers are simple machines that work somewhat like a wind turbine: the wind spins the cups or rotor, which generates a small electric current.
 The strength of that current directly corresponds to wind speed on a pre-established meter.
 Weather vanes are very simple instruments that turn to point in the direction that the wind is blowing.

 Rain and snow meters are simple, clear tubes that capture the relevant precipitation.
 Sometimes both instruments are combined into the same tube, simply by printing two different gauges on the side.
 The tube’s size and its gauge(s) are calibrated to offer a simple to comprehend figure on rain or snowfall, which in the United States is stated in terms of inches.

 The typical analog hygrometer measures humidity by taking a relative measurement between a dry bulb and a wet bulb thermometer.
-This instrument should definitely go inside the shelter of the weather station, and not be mounted on the outside walls or top.
+This instrument can call as humidity sensor, it should definitely go inside the shelter of the weather station, and not be mounted on the outside walls or top.